CSCI440Group17/CSCI440-Tutorial/index.md

 1. What are keys used for?
 2. What is another example of when a surrogate key would be useful (other than the example given)?
 3. In the **Professors of Hogwarts 2** table in the Candidate key section, is only the column **FirstName** a candidate key?
 (Hint: Does it uniquely identify specific entries?)
 4. Imagine you were suddenly the Head Wizard of Hogwarts, and your first problem was to solve the chaos in the mail room.
-Delivery owls cant distinguish what student mailboxes are which, and mail is flying everywhere.
+Delivery owls can't distinguish which maailbox belongs to which student, and mail is flying everywhere.
 Create a few mailbox label ideas to uniquely identify student mailboxes.
 What would you choose your labels to be comprised of, Head Wizard?
 (Be creative!)

 ## References